NCI-HPCDI/cylc-workflow/advanced_guide.md

 # Change deault cylc7 working directory in  ~/.metomi/rose.conf

-For example, the following config will link ~/cylc-run towards /g/data and link the 'share' and 'work' subdirectoroies towards '/scratch'
+For example, the following config will link ~/cylc-run towards /g/data and link the 'share' and 'work' subdirectories towards '/scratch'

 ```
 [rose-suite-run]